Same Content, Different Rating

 - It's worth noting that some (though not all) of the E-to-E10+ examples listed here are due to the game's volume level - video games with generally chaotic and noisy atmospheres are generally slapped with the higher rating as a precaution in case the end product is too intense for younger players (even if there's nothing else in the game that would call for such a bump).

 - Fire Emblem Tellius: Path of Radiance was slapped with a T rating, despite only being slightly more dark/violent than the GBA games.
 (Granted, it does feature a husband unwittingly killing his own wife while Brainwashed and Crazy, but that's as dark as it gets, and that's only a flashback) This was probably due to the more realistic graphics in battles.
-Its sequal, Radiant Dawn, was considerably darker, so its rating was more understandable.
+Its sequel, Radiant Dawn, was considerably darker, so its rating was more understandable.
 Still, the DS games recieved the same rating as the GBA ones, so it was probably the graphics.

 - Radiant Dawn is an inversion of this trope, being rated E10+ despite actually being darker than its big brother.

 - The original Super Smash Bros.. for Nintendo 64 was rated E. Its sequels, Super Smash Bros.
 Melee and Super Smash Bros.
 Brawl, are both rated T, despite having the same level of violence as the original (no blood, no gore, just characters getting smacked around and sent flying).
 However, some of the sound effects in the first game were replaced with more cartoony ones when the game was released outside of Japan.
 The higher rating was due to the fact that the graphics of Melee/Brawl were more realistic than the original.
+For the fourth game, the rating drops to E10+.

 - Every game in the Digimon franchise to come out in Europe was rated 3+, with the exception of the last two: Digimon Rumble Arena 2 and Digimon World 4 both got a ratings bump to 12+ and a symbol on the back of the box citing violent content as the primary cause.
 It's speculated that the games didn't sell as well as previous games because of this.